-- If the interest was excessive, barred by statute, and/or erroneously or illegally assessed.
-[IRC 6404(a)];
+- Excessive, barred by statute, erroneously or illegally assessed [ IRC 6404(a)]

-- If it was attributable to some unreasonable error or unreasonable delay by the IRS [IRC 6404(e)(1)];
+- Attributed to certain unreasonable errors or unreasonable delays by the IRS [IRC 6404(e)(1)]

-- If it was due on an additional liability that was not identified by the IRS in a timely manner [IRC 6404(g)];
+- Due on an additional liability that was not identified by the IRS in a timely manner [IRC 6404(g)]

-- If the a taxpayer has a qualifying for Military Deferment [Title 50 Appendix section 570 USC]; and
+- Disregarded for a taxpayer qualifying for Military Deferment [Title 50 Appendix section 570 USC]

-- If the taxpayer was located in a declared disaster area [ IRC 7508A].
+- Due on an account for a taxpayer located in a declared disaster area [ IRC 7508A].